-- 1. Define the basic financial statements: the balance sheet, income statement, and statement of cash flows. - 2.
+- 1. Recognize the basic financial statements: the balance sheet, income statement, and statement of cash flows. - 2.
 Identify the key balance sheet items portraying a company's financial position. - 3.
 Recognize the most important items on the statement of cash flows. - 4.
 Identify the annual report components, including the financial statements, footnotes, review of operations, auditor's report, and supplementary schedules - 5.
-State how the Sarbanes-Oxley 404 reporting differs from traditional reporting. - 6.
 Assess a company's cash inflows and cash outflows.